-Photographer insurance for working photographers is an important part of operating and running a successful business.
-Photographer liability insurance and photography business insurance, including equipment insurance are crucial to protecting the investment in your photography business.
+Photographer insurance for photographers is an important part of operating and running a successful photography business.
+Photographer liability insurance for a photography business, including camera equipment and gear, are crucial to protecting the investment in your photography business.
 With photography insurance, your business continues on unaffected when issues arise.
-Without photography insurance, all it takes is one incident that ruins your equipment or one client who decides they want to claim you were negligent and fight you in court.
-Don’t take the chance, get your photography insurance if it’s the only thing you do.
+Without it, all it takes is one incident that ruins your camera equipment or one client who decides they want to claim you were negligent and fight you in court.
+Don’t take the chance, get it if it’s the only thing you do.

 Types of Photography Insurance for Photographers